Neural tube endoscopy for spinal canal stenosis

-Neural foramina are small canals at every level of the spine through which nerves leave the spinal cord and go to the limbs and other parts of the body.
-Narrowing of this canal is called foramina stenosis.
+Neural foramina are small canals at every level of the spine through which nerve roots originate from spinal cord and reach the limbs and other parts of the body.
+Narrowing of this canal is called foraminal stenosis.
 Narrowing may be caused by bone spurs, a herniated or bulging disc, arthritis, ligament thickening or enlargement of a joint in the spinal canal.
-This puts pressure on the nerve roots causing symptoms that include pain, muscle weakness, muscle spasms, cramping, numbness, and tingling.
+This creates a pressure on the nerve roots causing symptoms that include pain, muscle weakness, muscle spasms, cramping, numbness, and tingling.
 The symptoms may be felt in the neck, back, shoulders, arms, hands, legs, buttocks, or feet depending on the position of the affected foramen.

 To diagnose spinal stenosis, your doctor may ask you about signs and symptoms, discuss your medical history, and conduct a physical examination.
 He or she may order several imaging tests to help pinpoint the cause of your signs and symptoms.

 These tests may include:

 - X-rays.
 An X-ray of your back can reveal bony changes, such as bone spurs that may be narrowing the space within the spinal canal.
 Each X-ray involves a small exposure to radiation.